 - Stems may be soft, or in advanced deficiency, hard and brittle

 Examples Of Potassium Deficiency

 These two images are prime examples of Potassium deficiency.
 You can see the yellowing and curling of the leaves on the left.
 And on the right, you can see the necrosis and spotting.

 How To Correct Potassium Deficiency

-The best defense, is to introduce simple ways to correct and prevent the deficiency in both soil and hydroponic grow systems.
 Because large amounts of potassium are absorbed from the root system of the plant, this is where the majority of supplementation efforts and attention should be focused.